cdauth/json-stream-es/README.md

 });
 ```

-If you prefer the generated JSON to be indented, you can pass a number or string as the second parameter to `stringifyJsonStream()`.
+If you prefer the generated JSON to be indented, you can pass a number or string as the first parameter of `stringifyJsonStream()`.
 It will behave in the same way as the [`space` parameter of `JSON.stringify()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#space).

 Please also take note of the [differences between `JSON.stringify()` and `stringifyJsonStream()`](#differences-to-jsonstringify).

-#### Emitting multiple JSON values (JSONL)
+#### Emitting multiple JSON documents

-The [JSON Lines](https://jsonlines.org/) standard is a variation of JSON that allows multiple JSON values on the root level, separated by newlines.
+While the JSON standard only allows one JSON document per file, there are various variations of it to stream multiple documents.
 To emit such a stream, use the [`stringifyMultiJsonStream`](#stringifymultijsonstream) function, which returns a `TransformStream<JsonValue, string>`:
 ```typescript
 import { stringifyMultiJsonStream } from "json-stream-es";